Characters: Adventure Time Minor

 Voiced by Mark Proksch

 A Lumpy Space Person who becomes LSP's boyfriend.
-Ends up being disassembled molecule-by-molecule and presumably dead.
+Ends up being teleported to an unknown dimension because of LSP recklessly sticking him in Bubblegum's time machine.

 Voiced by Creed Bratton

 A monster hunter who rides around a cloud in the sky.
 He rescues Lemonhope from the desert and later inspires him to free the Lemon Children.
-Might be a bubblegum man, and implied to have a connection to Princess Bubblegum (maybe even her in disguise), with the same initials, an instance of Techno Babble and fluency in German, and being bound by the same pacts and treaties that prevent Bubblegum from interfering with Castle Lemongrab.
+Might be a bubblegum man, and implied to have a connection to Princess Bubblegum, with the same initials, an instance of Techno Babble and fluency in German, and being bound by the same pacts and treaties that prevent Bubblegum from interfering with Castle Lemongrab.

 - Cool Old Guy: Flies around in a cloud-cart, killing treasure-eating monsters for their treasure and harvesting black diamonds for love potions.